 Epidurals are generally used after operations that are expected to be quite painful.
 They are also used if a child cannot take medicines by mouth for a few days.
 Epidurals are often used for children who have had abdominal (tummy) surgery.
 They are also used after some thoracic (chest) operations.
-If your child is likely to have an epidural, the anaesthetist will discuss this with you and your child before the operation and explain the benefits.
+If your child is likely to have an epidural, the anaesthetist will discuss this with you and your child before the operation and discuss the benefits, possible side-effects and complications to ensure you are happy to proceed.
+The anaesthetist can discuss alternatives if you have any concerns